-The School will seek to ensure that no employee, student, visitor, contractor or other person is exposed to an unacceptably high level of risk from any of the property, equipment, processes or activities undertaken, for which the school has a legal responsibility.
+The school will seek to ensure that no employee, student, visitor, contractor or other person is exposed to an unacceptably high level of risk from any of the property, equipment, processes or activities undertaken, for which the school has a legal responsibility.

-The Heads of School are responsible for ensuring that risk assessments are carried out for all activities undertaken within their area of control, and for appointing a sufficient number of risk assessors in order to carry out the assessments.
+The Heads are responsible for ensuring that risk assessments are carried out for all activities undertaken within their area of control, and for appointing a sufficient number of risk assessors in order to carry out the assessments.
 Risk assessments must only be carried out by trained, competent staff.
-The Head of Finance and Business Administration Finance & Business Admin Manager / Facilities Manager is responsible for Risk Assessments concerning the school buildings and Phase Leaders are responsible for Risk Assessments regarding activities undertaken by their phase.
-After School Club have their own set of Risk Assessments and these are undertaken by the After School Club Leaders.
+The MAT Central Team is responsible for risk assessments concerning the school buildings and Heads/SLT are responsible for risk assessments regarding activities undertaken.
+After school club have their own set of risk assessments and these are undertaken by the After School Club Leaders.